“Pssht, I only spent $8 a day when I was in India.”

 “Dude, you spent waaaay too much on that.”

-“How did you spend that much in Southeast Asia?
-Must be nice to have a trust fund.”
+“How did you spend that much in Southeast Asia?”

 We’ve all heard the comments.
 We’ve all had these conversations with the headier than thou backpackers who wax poetic about how little money they have spent on their trips.
 We see them comment on Facebook or Twitter or in the comment sections of articles.
 You know the ones.
 Those travelers who clearly think they’re better than you because they spent the least amount of money out of everyone else in the room.

-I wrote an article a few months back chronicling the The Real Costs of RTW Travel where we highlighted 11 trips and what people spent on those trips.
+We published an article a few years back chronicling the The Real Costs of RTW Travel, where we highlighted 11 trips and what people spent on those trips.
 I was kind of surprised at the comments.
-There were lots of people coming out of the woodworks to comment about how everyone in the article must have been doing it wrong because we all spent so much.
+There were lots of people coming out of the woodworks to comment about how everyone in the article must have been doing it wrong because the dollar amounts revealed.

 We absolutely promote the idea of budget travel, there is a massive difference between traveling on a budget and just being downright cheap.
 BootsnAll is full of budget travel articles and tips for making the most of your trip with the money you have, and in my eyes, that’s what budget travel is all about.
 It’s not about who can spend the least.